-Finding out how much Uber drivers really make isn’t very easy.
-The information Uber publishes is usually misleading, and most of what’s available online comes from drivers who use optimistic numbers to try to sign up new drivers.
+Finding out how much Uber drivers actually make in 2017 isn’t very easy.
+The information Uber publishes about driver income is usually misleading, and most of what’s available online comes from drivers who use optimistic numbers to try to sign up new drivers.
 And on driver forums and Facebook groups, drivers either post their worst day ever to complain or their best day ever to brag.

-My goal is to compile enough data to show how much real Uber drivers in the US are making right now.
+My goal is to compile enough data to show how much real Uber drivers in the US make right now in 2017.
 I created an easy earnings survey that asks drivers to show how much you’ve made, how much Uber takes out, and how much you’re left with in the end.

-After hearing back from around 50 drivers, I’ve come up with some preliminary driver earnings data that gives a fairly wide-reaching look into how much drivers actually earn.
+After hearing back from drivers, I’ve come up with some preliminary driver earnings data that gives a fairly wide-reaching look into how much drivers actually make.
 But my work is not done yet!
 If you’re a current or past driver, please participate and take the earnings survey!
 That way, current and future drivers can make an educated decision about driving for Uber.

 Drivers gave me tons of great, detailed data – Thank you!

-- Uber drivers I surveyed made $15.73/hour before expenses
+- The Uber drivers I surveyed make $15.73/hour before expenses

-- Drivers made $11.93/hour after subtracting vehicle running costs
+- Drivers make $11.93/hour after subtracting vehicle running costs

 For the rest of the article I’ll explain what kind of data I gathered, how I got those numbers, and what areas of driver pay I want to explore next.